 What else can guppies eat?

 You should feed your guppies other foods to ensure they have a healthy and varied diet.

-This includes vegetables, live foods, and freeze-dried foods and flake foods are the core guppy food.
+This includes vegetables, live foods, freeze-dried foods, and flake foods are the core guppy food.

 Popular live or freeze-dried foods include: